weifanjiang/Nullness_Lite/README.md

 ## Evaluation
 ### Compare with Other Nullness Bug Detectors
+Please see the week9/report for the evaluation methodology we decided.

 The project we evaluate on: [JUnit4](https://github.com/junit-team/junit4)

 |Checkers | True Positives Detected | True Positives Not Detected | False Positives | Annotations Used | Time Consumed |